rderasta/SMART/README.md

 # Boost RACE's Starting Values by Size

-This script modifies the starting values of races in a game based on their size.
-Races are categorized into different sizes (Small, Medium, Large, Extra Large) and their starting health, stamina, and magicka values are boosted accordingly.
+This script modifies the races size and the starting values of races (based on their size).

-### Sizes:
-- Small: 0
-- Medium: 1
-- Large: 2
-- Extra Large: 3

 ## Description

-Processes each race to determine its size based on a list of keyword/value.
+* Processes each race to determine its size based on a list of keyword/value.

-Boosts the starting health, stamina, and magicka based on the size.
+* Boosts the starting health, stamina, and magicka based on the size.

 # Uncap Encounter Zones
-This script removes level caps from encounter zones in a game.
+This script removes level caps from encounter zones.

 For each encounter zone, it: